dinoboards/yellow-msx-series-for-rc2014/keyboard/notes-keyb.md

 * Power, caps-lock, and code indicator LEDs
 * Designed for cherry compatible 5 pin switches

-### Caps and Switches

-Please note, this kits does not include the switches, caps and stabilizers.
-You can choose to source these yourself, or include in your purchase the [Switches & Keycaps for MSX RC2014 Keyboard](https://www.tindie.com/products/dinotron/switches-keycaps-for-msx-rc2014-keyboard/) pack

 ### Using the keyboard on RomWBW